-You format worksheet items and cells to change their appearance (e.g. text font, text color, background color).
+You format worksheet items and cells to change their appearance (for example, text font, text color, background color).
 On table worksheets, you format worksheet items, but not individual worksheet cells.
 On crosstab worksheets, you can format worksheet items and individual worksheet cells.

-Hint: You can select more than one worksheet item or cell by pressing the Ctrl key and clicking another worksheet item or cell.
+Hint: You can select multiple worksheet items or cells by pressing the Ctrl key and clicking another worksheet item or cell.